It’s no secret that email anxiety is a real thing. If you have experienced any of the following:

-In fact, studies have found that digital clutter can hinder your productivity just like a messy office does.
+In fact, studies have found that digital clutter can hinder your productivity in the same way a messy office does.
 Just like how you should respect your physical belongings and space, cleaning and tidying up your digital space is the key to peace of mind.

-Grab your mops and sponges (…or your delete button) – here are 7 steps to give your inbox a fresh new start:
+So grab your mops and sponges (or your delete button): here are a list of steps to give your inbox a fresh new start.

 So the first step is simple: start fresh.
 Drag and drop everything to a folder where you can then sort out the mess.
-That way any incoming emails during your clean up will not interrupt your process.
+That way any emails you receive during your clean up won’t interrupt your process.

-2. Picture your ideal inbox – then go through the cleaning in one shot
+2. Picture your ideal inbox, then go through the cleaning in one go

 The focus of tidying up is not to define what you want to get rid of, but what you would like to keep.

-First, picture your ideal inbox: what kind of emails will you be keeping, and what do you find important to you?
+First, picture your ideal inbox: what kind of emails will you be keeping, what’s important enought to keep?
 Then, imagine the peace of mind and the relief of stress that come naturally afterwards.

-Holding onto this thought, commit to the cleaning in one go.
-The key to successfully cleaning up your inbox is to complete this in one shot and not wait until you feel like picking up on the task again – because let’s face it: it’s now or it’s not going to happen. 🤷♀️
+Holding on to this thought, commit to the cleaning in one go.
+The key to successfully cleaning up your inbox is to complete this in one shot and not wait until you feel like picking up the task again – because let’s face it: it’s now or never.

 ‘When was the last time I needed an email that was 5 years old?’

-If your answer is ‘never’, continue to lower it to ‘4 years’, ‘2 years’…until you reach a time range of emails you’re comfortable with storing, and knowing that they serve a purpose in your current work/life.
+If your answer is ‘never’, continue to lower it to ‘4 years’, ‘2 years’, until you reach a time range of emails you’re comfortable with storing, knowing they serve a purpose in your life.